 And too full of faith.

-She was also recalcitrantly heterosexual, despite mounting pressure that made the straight die wobble with embarrassment, and was hunting for her man.
+She was also recalcitrantly heterosexual—despite mounting pressure that made the straight die wobble with embarrassment and conflicted loyalties—and hunting for her man.

-This firebrand was convinced, on word from the Geordie—who in my presence pumped the Dubliner with impish nudges, winks and crashing innuendo in order to learn about our progress—that I was a badass, a Divil, secretly socially armed and dangerous.
+This firebrand was convinced, on word from the Geordie—who pumped the Dubliner with puckish winks and crashing innuendo for information about our progress as if I wasn’t in the room—that I was a badass, a Divil, secretly socially armed and dangerous.
 This was on account—I pieced together—of two humiliations or excitements the Geordie had apparently experienced at my hands in all the five years we’d been together.
 And I am pretty sure they were not in the bedroom.

 I really wanted to oblige her and she had a spectacular figure.
-But given recent experience, I could not, despite the compliment of being wanted by such a lusting woman, get out of my bell jar head the tone and style of the air guitar of chanted Party slogans.
+But given recent experience, I could not—despite the compliment of being wanted by her—get out of my bell jar head the tone and style of the air guitar of chanted Party slogans.

 (Cut me some slack – I was only twenty four or five.)